 African art > Used objects, pulleys, boxes, loom, awale > Kongo Crucifix

-Among the Kongo chiefs at the end of the 19th and the beginning of the 20th century, the crucifix was used, among the chiefly regalia, as a symbol of the power of authority.
+Carved wooden cross, named "nkangi kiditu".
+Among the Kongo chiefs at the end of the 19th and the beginning of the 20th century, the crucifix took the place, among the chiefly regalia, of a symbol of power and authority.
 A ceremony during the investiture of the chief required that the future ruler receive from the hands of a dignitary, during a codified ritual, a nkangi kiditu.
 This badge of power, inspired by ancient Christian crucifixes imported by the Portuguese in the 16th century, could also have a therapeutic function, and, in addition to various uses, be brandished during funeral ceremonies during which the object was subjected to libations. palm oil or palm wine.

 The cross is not a motif specific to the Christian world, the Kongo consider that the four branches refer to the cycle of human existence.
-The Kongos also used an initiation ceremony, the kimpasi, during which the aspirant was subjected to a symbolic "death" and then a "resurrection".
+The Kongos also had recourse to an initiation ceremony, the kimpasi, during which the aspirant was subjected to a symbolic "death" and then to a "resurrection".
 The Kongo applied their vision of the world to this originally Christian symbol by adapting it to their values.

 Source: "From the Jordan to the Congo" ed.
 Flammarion; "Unparalleled Art" ed.
 Julian Volper.